Skip to content

 Recent DEC appeals with the British Red Cross

-In February 2023, the DEC launched the Turkey-Syria Earthquake Appeal, following two powerful earthquakes which impacted southern Turkiye (Turkey) and northern Syria.
+The last time a DEC appeal was launched after an earthquake prior to Myanmar was in February 2023, when the Turkey-Syria Earthquake Appeal was launched, following two powerful earthquakes which impacted southern Turkiye (Turkey) and northern Syria.

 The earthquakes killed over 44,000 people with a further 70,000 injured.
 The earthquakes were estimated to have directly impacted 23 million people